 protection so if you think you’ve been scammed you can get help.
 If it gets

-lost or stolen, simply report the card and it can be canceled right away
+lost or stolen, simply report the card and it can be cancelled right away

 without any loss of your money.

 When you use a debit card to pay, you’ll have to

 enter your pin number.
 This is a private number that should never be divulged